cal-itp/benefits/docs/getting-started/development.md

 If you do not receive a prompt, or when you feel like starting from a fresh environment:

-1. `Ctrl+Shift+P` to bring up the command palette in Visual Studio Code
+1. `Ctrl/Cmd+Shift+P` to bring up the command palette in Visual Studio Code
 1. Type `Remote-Containers` to filter the commands
 1. Select `Rebuild and Reopen in Container`